nforgeio/neonKUBE/Doc/DEVELOPER.md

     ```
     * Close and reopen any Visual Studio or command windows to pick up the change.

-32. *Optional*: Create the **EDITOR** environment variable and point it to `C:\Program Files\Notepad++\notepad++.exe` or your favorite text editor executable.
+28. *Optional*: Create the **EDITOR** environment variable and point it to `C:\Program Files\Notepad++\notepad++.exe` or your favorite text editor executable.

-33: *Optional:* Install the **AWS client version 2** from: [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html)
+29: *Optional:* Install the **AWS client version 2** from: [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html)

-34: *Optional:* Maintainers authorized to perform releases will need to following the README.md instructions in the neonCLOUD repo to configure credentials for the GitHub Releases and the Container Registry.
+30: *Optional:* Maintainers authorized to perform releases will need to following the README.md instructions in the neonCLOUD repo to configure credentials for the GitHub Releases and the Container Registry.

+31. *Optional:* Developers working on Cadence or Temporal will need to install Visual Studio Code and GO to work on the proxy:
+    * Install **Visual Studio Code** from [here](https://code.visualstudio.com/download)
+    * Install **go1.13.windows-amd64.msi** or later for Windows from: [here](https://golang.org/dl/)